Indatus/gopher/README.md

 1. Signup for a free [Amazon S3](https://console.aws.amazon.com/s3/) account.
 2. Create a bucket and give Everyone "View" permissions in the S3 console.
-3. Open `creds.php` and enter your Access Key and Secret Key.
+3. Open `config.php` and enter your Access Key and Secret Key.

 ## Usage